dolanjs/ubuntu-grsec/README.md

 Put the packages on a USB stick and transfer them to the SecureDrop App and Monitor servers.

-## Install and configure PaX on App and Monitor servers
+## Set up PaX on App and Monitor servers

 Proceed with the following steps only if the SecureDrop App and Monitor servers are up and running.